AleBaccin/Skippy/README.md

 # Skippy
 Simple assignment created using Ruby.
-Application of Markov chain
+Simulation of a Markov chain.
+Builder pattern applied to the kangaroo class.